Chile and the World Bank

 Chile joined the International Monetary Fund (IMF) and International Bank for Reconstruction and Development (IBRD), the founding branch of the World Bank Group, on December 31, 1945.

-History of Membership
+History

-Chile was part of the original 44 member countries at the 1944 Bretton Woods Conference who signed its Articles of Agreement which pegged the world currencies to the dollar and established the IMF and the IBRD for short-term and long-term capital projects, respectively.
-Chile joined other branches of the World Bank Group relatively soon after their creation, they joined the International Development Association (IDA) on December 30, 1960, the International Finance Corporation (IFC) on April 15, 1957, and the Multilateral Investment Guarantee Agency (MIGA) the day it was established (April 12, 1988).
-The exception is the International Centre for Settlement of Investment Disputes (ICSID) which Chile joined on October 24, 1991, 25 years after its establishment.
+Chile was one of the 44 original member countries at the 1944 Bretton Woods Conference who signed its Articles of Agreement.
+Chile joined other branches of the World Bank Group relatively soon after their creation.
+They joined the International Development Association (IDA) on December 30, 1960, the International Finance Corporation (IFC) on April 15, 1957, and the Multilateral Investment Guarantee Agency (MIGA) the day it was established on April 12, 1988.
+The exception was the International Centre for Settlement of Investment Disputes (ICSID) which Chile joined on October 24, 1991, 25 years after its establishment.

-Chile

-As of their June 2019 report, the World Bank considers Chile an emerging market and developing economy, defined by an economy that is 30% or more dependent on a single-export commodity.
-Copper ore (at $16.6B) and refined copper (at $14.9B) represent 45% of all Chilean exports.
+As of 2019, the World Bank considered Chile an emerging market and developing economy, with an economy that is 30% or more dependent on a single-export commodity.
+Copper ore (at $16.6B) and refined copper (at $14.9B) represented 45% of all Chilean exports.

-Despite being rich in natural resources, wealth is poorly distributed, with

-Since independence, Chile's economy has mainly followed the principles of economic liberalism, whether it be classical liberalism or its 20th century revival "neoliberalism".
-Almost immediately after a CIA-sponsored coup d'état that deposed Salvador Allende and propped up the Military Dictatorship of Chile 1973-1990, a group of Chilean economists known as the Chicago Boys, as they were alumnus of the University of Chicago and Milton Friedman, published a study called El ladrillo.

-Operation

-The outcomes of these policies were praised by then Milton Friedman as the Miracle of Chile.